Trump criticizes DOJ over Clinton email probe

 “What is taking so long with the Inspector General’s Report on Crooked Hillary and Slippery James Comey,” Trump tweeted Tuesday morning.
 “Numerous delays.
 Hope Report is not being changed and made weaker!
 There are so many horrible things to tell, the public has the right to know.
 Transparency!”

-Department of Justice Inspector General Michael Horowitz, who has been leading the internal probe of the FBI’s handling of the Clinton e-mail investigation during the 2016 election, told lawmakers last November that his office expected to release its findings “in late winter, early spring, hopefully in that March, April time period,” of 2018, but the report has yet to be released.
+Department of Justice Insp.
+General Michael Horowitz, who has been leading the internal probe of the FBI’s handling of the Clinton email investigation during the 2016 election, told lawmakers in November that his office expected to release its findings “in late winter, early spring, hopefully in that March, April time period,” of 2018, but the report has yet to be released.

-Former FBI Director James Comey has come under criticism from congressional lawmakers for his handling of the Clinton e-mail server investigation, including his decision to hold a press conference in the weeks leading up to the election notifying the public that the bureau had reopened its investigation into her e-mails.
+Former FBI Director James Comey has come under criticism from congressional lawmakers for his handling of the Clinton email server investigation, including his decision to hold a news conference in the weeks leading up to the election notifying the public that the bureau had reopened its investigation into her emails.

 Trump initially blamed Comey’s management of the Clinton probe as the reason for firing him last summer, before telling NBC News days later that the ongoing Russia investigation also played a role in the FBI director’s ouster.

-The president on Tuesday continued to denounce Sessions on Twitter from recusing himself from the Russia probe.
-The move ultimately led to the appointment of Special Counsel Robert Mueller to lead the investigation.
+The president on Tuesday continued to denounce Sessions on Twitter for recusing himself from the Russia probe.
+The move ultimately led to the appointment of special counsel Robert Mueller to lead the investigation.

 Comments